 The publisher is asked to attach certain information and supporting documents to its application (see details).

 An application for an ISSN can be submitted up to 3 months before a publication is released, if the information and documents provided demonstrate that the project is sufficiently advanced.
-Please note that the assigned ISSN is only duly registered in the ISSN International Register once the first issue is received.
+Please note that the assigned ISSN is only duly registered in the ISSN International Portal once the first issue is received.

 This rule applies only to print and CD-ROM publications.